Chris Gratien

 Current Research

 I am currently preparing a book manuscript entitled The Book and the Sword: A Microhistory of Empire in Late Ottoman Syria.
 This book is the “prequel” to my first book The Unsettled Plain.
 The narrative hinges on the partially-unsolved murder of an American missionary in 1862, a presumed assassination.
 This murder has been depicted as a relatively minor crisis in the historiography of American diplomacy in the Ottoman Empire.
 Using previously unexamined archival sources from the US and Turkey as well as an array of published sources, I show that in fact the American diplomatic pressure over this incident indirectly led to a large Ottoman military campaign against the nomadic populations of the region.
 In the process, I examine the transformation of “empire” during the mid-19th century, not focusing on one specific imperial system but rather the overlapping actions of the Ottoman Empire, Egypt, Great Britain, France, the Russian Empire, and the United States.
-The book attempts to further an uncommon approach to the global history of empire rooted in the method of my first book, which studied the political and environmental transformation of a region of the late Ottoman Mediterranean with a focus on the texture of daily life.
+The book attempts to further an uncommon approach to the global history of empire rooted in social history focused on the texture of local daily life.
 Using detailed context of the local conditions in the region based on sources in Ottoman Turkish, Armenian, and Arabic not often consulted by historians of Western empires, the narrative continually returns to the ways in which empire was and is a work of fiction produced and reproduced through the archives.

 Awards & Honors